-SAB 121 provides the SEC staff's views on disclosures to include in the notes to the financial statements due to the significant risks and uncertainties associated with safeguarding crypto assets, including risk of loss.
+SAB 121 provides the SEC staff's views on disclosures to include in the notes to the financial statements due to the risks and uncertainties associated with safeguarding crypto assets, including risk of loss.
 At a minimum, the disclosures should include:

-- Nature and amount of crypto assets that the entity is safeguarding, with separate disclosure for each significant crypto asset - Vulnerabilities due to any concentrations in such safeguarding activities - ► Fair value disclosures required under ASC 820, Fair Value Measurement, for the safeguarding asset and liability - Accounting for the safeguarding asset and liability - Information about who is responsible for the recordkeeping of the crypto assets, holding of the cryptographic keys to access the crypto assets and safeguarding the crypto assets from loss or theft
+- ▶ The nature and amount of crypto assets that the entity is safeguarding, with separate disclosures for each significant crypto asset - An explanation of vulnerabilities due to any concentrations in such safeguarding activities - ASC 820, Fair Value Measurement, disclosures for the safeguarding asset and liability - Description of the accounting for the safeguarding asset and liability - Information about who is responsible for the recordkeeping of the crypto assets, holding of the cryptographic keys to access the crypto assets, and safeguarding the crypto assets from loss or theft

-In addition, the SEC staff indicated that entities may need to consider including disclosures outside the financial statements (e.g., MD&A).
-Refer to interpretive response to Question 2 of SAB 121 for examples of these disclosures.
+In addition, the SEC staff indicated that entities may need to consider including disclosures outside the financial statements (for example, in Management's Discussion and Analysis).
+Refer to the interpretive response to Question 2 of SAB 121 for examples of these disclosures.